 - KidNuz – This 5-minute daily news podcast is geared towards kids and produces 5 new episodes per week.

 - Six Minutes – This 205-episode podcast incorporates adventure and mystery as students try to figure out what really happened to Holiday after she was rescued from the ocean.
 I have created this Six Minutes Unit to align with the podcast that contains 3 comprehension questions per episode and a journal entry prompt as well as final summative task options.
-Find this resource on Shopify CAD or Teachers Pay Teachers USD.
+Find the Six Minutes Podcast Unit Bundle on Shopify CAD or Teachers Pay Teachers USD.

-- Cost of Living – This Canadian economics podcast has lots of great short segments which would be of interest to middle school students like this one about the TikTok Creator Fund (Find this resource on Shopify CAD or Teachers Pay Teachers USD.).
-Click the full episode you are interested in and read the different linked segments.
-Each full-length episode is too long for a warm-up activity.
-I selected 12 different podcast segments and created an activity for each one.
-Check out my Podcast Listening Comprehension Bundle.
-Find this resource on Shopify CAD or Teachers Pay Teachers USD.
+- Cost of Living – This Canadian economics podcast has lots of great short segments which would be of interest to middle school students, like this one about the TikTok Creator Fund (Find the TikTok Creator Fund Podcast Listening Comprehension Lesson on Shopify CAD or Teachers Pay Teachers USD.).
+Click the full episode you are interested in and read the linked segments.
+Each full-length episode is too long for a middle school ELA warm up activity.
+Check out my Podcast Listening Comprehension Bundles, which include 12 different podcast segments and activities for each.
+Find the Podcast Listening Comprehension Lesson Bundle #1 on Shopify CAD or Teachers Pay Teachers USD and the Podcast Listening Comprehension Lesson Bundle #2 on Shopify CAD or Teachers Pay Teachers USD.

-A third great warm-up technique is journaling.
-Journaling is a great way to get students to practice writing – getting pencil on paper can be a real challenge for some students!
-It also lends itself very well to customizing for the needs of the day as questions can be seasonal, unit-focused, serious, or just fun.
+A third great middle school ELA warm up technique is journaling.
+Journaling is a great way to get students to practice writing – getting a pencil on paper can be a real challenge for some students!
+It also lends itself very well to customize for the day’s needs, as questions can be seasonal, unit-focused, serious, or fun.

 Lastly, journaling can be a great way to make connections with your students – giving them a chance to share about themselves and you a chance to get to know a different side of them.
 Here are some ideas on how to get started with journaling in your classroom – 7 Tips For Implementing Journal Writing In Your English Language Arts Classroom.

 I love having students write in their reading journals once a week.
 It helps students be accountable for their independent reading.
-Find this resource on Shopify CAD or Teachers Pay Teachers USD.
+Find the Reading Journal Assignment on Shopify CAD or Teachers Pay Teachers USD.

 Whatever technique you put into practice, using warm-ups gives students a task as soon as they enter your room.
 This promotes focus, classroom organization, and discipline, and it gives you a chance to see where students stand in regard to skills and knowledge.

-Use one of the middle school ELA warm-up methods listed above or one of the many, many others out there (or a combination of them) to make your classroom a more productive place!
+Use one of the middle school ELA warm up methods listed above or one of the many others out there (or a combination of them) to make your classroom more productive!